wp-plugins/stylish-popular-posts/readme.txt

 = Translations =
 To translate the plugin to a particular language, use the file provided in /languages/ folder.
+French translation was added on May 28, 2015 - Thanks to Zenoble

 == Installation ==